igait-niu/igait-backend/README.md

 ## Documentation
 It is highly recommended to read the [documentation](https://igait-niu.github.io/igait-backend/) as onboarding before contributing to this project.

+A ground-up explanation of the backend's development can also be found [here](https://hiibolt.com/hpc/rust/aws/nix/docker/openpose/bash/2024/05/13/freshman-supercomputing.html).

 ## Technologies Used
 - ⚡ - Rust and Cargo
 - 🔭 - Nix Flakes